corstian/digital-garden/_blog/2021/rolling-back-migrations-to-a-previous-version-of-entity-framework-core.md

 title: "Rolling back migrations to a previous version of Entity Framework Core"
 slug: "rolling-back-migrations-to-a-previous-version-of-entity-framework-core"
 date: "2021-02-02"
-summary: "I discovered there was a dependency incompatibility between EF Core 5 and SqlKata.
-I weighted my options, and decided it would be easier to revert back to EF Core 3, than to solve this dependency compatibility issue in another way."
-references:
 toc: false
 ---

-#software-development #dotnet

 During a month long refactor session on the Skyhop back-end I had upgraded all of my dependencies to their latest versions.
 Later during this process I discovered there was a dependency incompatibility between EF Core 5 and SqlKata.
 I weighted my options, and decided it would be easier to revert back to EF Core 3, than to solve this dependency compatibility issue in another way.